ediluz1991/code-challenge/frontend/js-01/README.md

 ## Submission Guidelines

 1. Setup a public [GitHub](https://github.com/) repository to host the JS and HTML files.
-1. Create a Readme file within the repository that contains any special instructions for runnin your code.
+1. Create a Readme file within the repository that contains any special instructions for running your code.
 1. Email links to your **public GitHub** repo and **live Heroku** application to [dev-challenge@stacksocial.com](mailto:dev-challenge@stacksocial.com)